 Patrick Lawrence QC

-Patrick has wide experience of all forms of litigation arising out of claims against lawyers.
+Patrick has very extensive experience of all forms of litigation arising out of claims against lawyers.
 In the 1990s he was frequently instructed by the Solicitors Indemnity Fund in cases involving errors made (allegedly) in a very wide range of areas of legal practice.
 He was instructed in the managed litigation involving claims brought by the Bristol & West Building Society, which went to a 12-week trial before Chadwick J. He was subsequently instructed in further managed litigation and mediation concerning claims brought by other lenders.
 His involvement in the protracted duel between lenders and those who insure solicitors has left him with an understanding not only of most forms of mortgage fraud and incompetent conveyancing, but also of the increasing significance of equitable and proprietary claims in the context of professional liability and of the delicate handling required in cases containing allegations of impropriety.
-He is currently acting for the defendant solicitors in Lexi v Pannone, a claim arising out of the £100m fraud perpetrated by the managing director of the claimant company which raises Stone & Rolls illegality issues; for the defendant solicitors in the case brought by Earl Spencer in relation to the conduct of divorce proceedings; and for the claimant in proceedings against the lawyers who acted in the unsuccessful Cabvision litigation.
+He acted for the defendant solicitors in Lexi v Pannone, a claim arising out of the £100m fraud perpetrated by the managing director of the claimant company which raises Stone & Rolls illegality issues; for the defendant solicitors in the case brought by Earl Spencer in relation to the conduct of divorce proceedings; and for the claimant in proceedings against the lawyers who acted in the unsuccessful Cabvision litigation.
+In 2013 he successfully defended the Petrocapital claim, which concerned advice on convertible loan notes against the background of a bolier room scam.
+He is currently acting in numerous claims arising out of the over-heated property market of the mid-2000s, including the managed Right-to-Buy litigation.

 Patrick co-authors the section on solicitors’ negligence in the Lloyds Looseleaf on Professional Negligence.